cs50nestm/web/bubble_objects/README.md

 ## Getting Started

-1. Execute `cd` to ensure that you’re in ~/ (i.e., your home directory, aka ~).
+1. Execute `cd` to ensure that you’re in home directory.
 2. Execute `wget https://github.com/cs50nestm/web/raw/master/bubble_objects/bubbles.zip` to download a (compressed) ZIP file with this problem’s distribution.
 1. Execute `unzip bubbles.zip` to uncompress that file.
 1. Execute `rm bubbles.zip` followed by yes or y to delete that ZIP file.
 1. Execute ls.
 You should see a directory called `bubbles`, which was inside of that ZIP file.
 1. Execute `cd bubbles` to change into that directory.
 1. Execute ls.
-You should see this problem’s distribution code, including index.html, style.css and sketch.js
+You should see this problem’s distribution code, including `index.html`, `style.css` and `sketch.js`.
+2. You will do your work in `sketch.js`.

 ## Specification